KatherineMichel/digital-commonplace/python-tools-and-release-managers.md

 Jeff
 https://github.com/slashsBin/styleguide-git-commit-message | slashsBin/styleguide-git-commit-message: /sBin/StyleGuide/Git/CommitMessage

-GA
-https://github.com/jefftriplett/example-python-actions | jefftriplett/example-python-actions: An example GitHub Action using Python Actions https://github.com/jefftriplett/python-actions/runs/46194678 | :pencil: :whale: Switches back to entrypoint.sh · jefftriplett/python-actions@334b8e0
-https://github.com/swinton/SpotHub | swinton/SpotHub: Collaborate on Spotify playlists using Pull Requests, powered by GitHub Actions https://twitter.com/webology/status/1081036346662309888 | ✨ Jeff Triplett ✨ on Twitter: "These are the types of data tools that I live for.
-Commit song info into a repo and push to Spotify. https://t.co/KtOhpAyNyU"

 https://github.com/ambv/commonplace/ | ambv/commonplace: A basic Python-based publishing platform based around the idea of commonplace books https://twitter.com/llanga/status/1250370834558078979 | Łukasz Langa on Twitter: "At EdgeDB we're starting a series of videos that showcase some parts of our tech stack.
 We begin with #Python's #AsyncIO.
 Have you heard of it but aren't sure what the big deal is?
 Would you like to learn it at your own pace?
 Try our YouTube channel: https://t.co/etIgRGIiZl" / Twitter